vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Design Bug fix ][ group ]Fixed an issue where internal links were not working in group block style stitches.
 [ Specification Change ][ Child Page List ] Hide "Term's name on Image" and "Taxonomies (all)" display options.

 = 1.71.0 =